Prashu7487/FedClient/PrivateServer/Guidelines to add new model.md

 2. list your model name along with the respective model class in the dict model_classes specified in the "PrivateServer\ModelBuilder.py" file (include the imports in the same file)

 ---

+## Extra things ..will be needed in future

+1. If FedClient is being hosted ..change DATASET_UPLOAD_URL as relevant